 “I was a bit irritated with those saas-bahu fights, but then I thought they were not as cacophonous and vacuous as fights that Arnab Goswami ignites in his studio,” Praveen told Faking News.

-A couple of days more and Praveen started feeling much better.
-He felt no outrage, except a mild one towards his mother-in-law, and he could talk at peace with his wife before going to bed – a sharp contrast to logging in to Twitter and fighting with people who disagreed with him on issues.
+A couple of days more, and Praveen started feeling much better.
+He felt no outrage, except a mild one towards his mother-in-law, and he could talk at peace with his wife before going to bed – a sharp contrast to his earlier routine where after watching TV news, he would log into Twitter and start fighting with people who disagreed with him on any issue.

 “Man, actually I should be thankful to her,” said a visibly relaxed and happy Praveen, who had not watched any TV news show or debate for over a week now.